nprez83/dynu/dynudns-addon/DOCS.md

 ## Credit

-This add-on is at 99% a copy of the official DuckDNS add-on
+The original add-on by [Koying](https://github.com/koying/ha-addons) is a 99% a copy of the official DuckDNS add-on.
+This is an updated version by [nprez83](https://github.com/nprez83) to incorporate the fix for the 's6-overlay-suexec: fatal: can only run as pid 1' error.
+The credit for figuring out this fix goes to [zerocritical](https://github.com/koying/ha-addons/issues/4#issuecomment-1205211883).

 ## Support